 The funds raised would directly support HROs in rescuing and recovering surplus food, addressing the critical need for sustainable funding to bolster food recovery efforts and reduce food waste.
 This initiative aligns with broader efforts to expand funding for food recovery programs and strengthen Washington’s food donation infrastructure, while engaging consumers in supporting these vital causes.

-Align The Climate Commitment Act with Ongoing International, National, and Regional Initiatives Aimed at Developing Voluntary Credits for Food Donation.
+Evaluate Opportunities for Carbon Offset Credit Generation From Food Donation

-Recommendation: This recommendation calls for funding at least one full-time employee (FTE) at Ecology to ensure the Climate Commitment Act is fully aligned with ongoing international, national, and regional efforts to develop voluntary credits for food donation.
+Recommendation: This recommendation calls for funding at least one full-time employee (FTE) at Ecology to evaluate opportunities for voluntary credit generation from food donation through ongoing international, national, and regional carbon markets.

-In 2019, the Washington Legislature passed the Food Waste Reduction Act, setting ambitious statewide goals to reduce food waste, particularly edible food.
-To further this effort, the Climate Commitment Act (2021) established a market-based program designed to reduce carbon pollution and meet Washington's greenhouse gas targets.

-By incorporating food donation into the compliance market, we can create strong incentives for businesses to donate edible food, while providing Hunger Relief Organizations (HROs) with a sustainable revenue stream.
+By identifying opportunities for food donation to generate offset credits, we can create strong incentives for businesses to donate edible food, while providing Hunger Relief Organizations (HROs) with a sustainable revenue stream.
 This initiative would encourage more donations of edible food and significantly reduce food waste, benefiting both the environment and those in need.

 The Work Group finds it crucial that HROs retain the credits associated with food donations, as they are the ones directly diverting food from landfills and providing it to communities.
 This policy would not only foster collaboration between public and private sectors, but also ensure that the organizations doing the vital work are recognized and rewarded for their efforts.

+Note: rephrasing was considered from comments with Department of Ecology Senior Environmental Planner involved with the Cap and Invest Offsets of the CCA

 Expand Washington State’s Farm to School Program